 Check Current Price ↗

-The TaylorMade Milled Grind 2 is the upgraded version of their original Milled Grind released in 2017.
-We were impressed with the improved ZTP RAW grooves that feature additional laser etching between each groove for a rough, raw-face finish.
-This not only reduces skid but also increases spin and improves control, although not to the extent of other sand wedges on the market.
+The TaylorMade Milled Grind 2 upgrades the original Milled Grind with ZTP RAW grooves that feature laser etching between each groove for a rough, raw-face finish.
+This texture reduces skid and increases spin, giving you better control on approach shots and bunker escapes.

 Lofts Available